- Our Achievements

 School Library - The Cloud

-The Cloud, EGA’s Learning Resource Centre, is situated on the top floor of the building with panoramic views of the city.
-With state of the art technology and a great collection of resources, the new location a peaceful place for students to work and relax, and for holding classes.
+The Cloud, EGA’s library, is situated on the top floor of the building with panoramic views of the city.
+With state of the art technology and a great collection of resources, the library is a peaceful place for students to work and relax, and for holding classes.

-The Cloud is staffed by a full-time librarian and part-time library assistants.
-It is open daily from 8am to 4.25pm and is a very popular place for students to spend time.
+The Cloud is a popular place for students to spend time.
 There is open access before and after school, at break and lunchtimes, where students spend time reading, selecting books and completing homework and research for projects.
+A rota operates at lunchtime.
 During lesson time The Cloud is used for class bookings and individual study.

 Keep up with the latest news from the Learning Resource Centre by following our blog: http://roundthebookshelves.wordpress.com/